intermine/bluegenes/docs/configuring.md

 ### Configuration via `config.edn` files

-Copy and paste the code from the `.template` files in `config/dev/` and `config/prod/`, tweak it to match your preferences, and save it as `config.edn` in the same folder.
+Copy and paste `config/defaults/config.edn` to `config/dev/config.edn` or `config/prod/config.edn` and tweak it to match your preferences.
+When building an uberjar or docker image, `config/prod/config.edn` will be bundled and its values used as defaults unless overridden by the other methods documented in the link above.

 ### Analytics (optional)